neo-project/docs/tutorial/en-us/4-blocks/4-Block_validation_processing.md

 Now this might seem some totally random cryptic code.
 However, there's a method to this madness.
 Let us dig in.

 ## Opcodes
-The OpCodes for NEO can be found [here](https://github.com/neo-project/neo-vm/blob/master/src/neo-vm/OpCode.cs).
+The OpCodes for Neo can be found [here](https://github.com/neo-project/neo-vm/blob/master/src/neo-vm/OpCode.cs).
 When validating a block, these OpCodes tell the NeoVM how to proceed.
 Let's start by looking at the verification string.
 As this is a HEX representation of the byte code, we take it byte per byte.
 The way it works is that you interpret every OpCode and push it onto the execution stack, one at a time.
 This stack eventually gets executed by the NeoVM to validate the block.

 ```
 5521024c7b7fb6c310fccf1ba33b082519d82964ea93868d676662d4a59ad548df0e7d21025bdf3f181f53e9696227843950deb72dcd374ded17c057159513c3d0abe20b6421035e819642a8915a2572f972ddbdbe3042ae6437349295edce9bdc3b8884bbf9a32103b209fd4f53a7170ea4444e0cb0a6bb6a53c2bd016926989cf85f9b0fba17a70c2103b8d9d5771d8f513aa0869b9cc8d50986403b78c6da36890638c3d46a5adce04a2102ca0e27697b9c248f6f16e085fd0061e26f44da85b58ee835c110caa5ec3ba5542102df48f60e8f3e01c48ff40b9b7f1310d7a8b2a193188befe1c2e3df740e89509357ae